-Tra Vinh is a city deep in the Mekong Delta region, 140 km south of Ho Chi Minh City.
+Tra Vinh is the provincial capital of Tra Ving Province, deep in the Mekong Delta region about 140 km south of Ho Chi Minh City.
 It’s not on the way to anywhere unless you are going to another place even more out of the way.
 It’s worth a visit though if you have more time to travel beyond the main Mekong highlights.

 Tra Vinh is famous for its Khmer temples that are scattered around the outskirts of the city.
 The Mekong Delta is home to Khmer Krom, one of Vietnam’s ethnic minority groups.
 In Tra Vinh you can see the best Khmer temples in Vietnam.